AlexisDelahaye7/youtube-remote-for-home-server/README.md

 ## How it works ?

-This app sends SSH commands to your home server to control a youtube video playing on it.
+This app sends SSH commands to your media server to control a youtube video playing on it.
 It can be used over the internet through a secure SSH connection.

+The API's server and the media's server can be on the same machine or on different machines.

 The video is played in the CLI using [yewtube](https://github.com/mps-youtube/yewtube).
 Yewtube requires [VLC](https://github.com/videolan/vlc) to play videos.